Louisa Ghevaert, Former Director and Head of Fertility & Surrogacy

 The significance of fertility: A landmark ruling on posthumous conception - (Bionews, September 2018)

 Anything but child's play: surrogacy and thorny issues of identity, parenthood and status in modern families - (Family Law, August 2018)

 Posthumous conception: a legacy in life, incapacity and death - (Family Law Week, August 2018)

 Connect with me on

-Louisa has eighteen years of family and fertility law experience.
-Louisa qualified as a solicitor in 2000 and worked in private practice from 2000 to 2009 before co-founding the UK’s first specialist fertility and parenting law firm.
-Louisa now leads the specialist Assisted Reproduction Law Team at Vardags in London.
+Louisa qualified as a solicitor in 2000 and worked in private practice until 2009, when she co-founded the UK’s first specialist fertility and parenting law firm.
+Louisa started the specialist Fertility & Surrogacy team at Vardags in May 2018.